Aeroluna/LunaCoopMod/README.md

 Visual change only.

-- Fixed a bug where Eminent Domain would cause Han & Horner's Assault Galleons to be unkillable.
+- Fixed an issue where Eminent Domain would cause Han & Horner's Assault Galleons to be unkillable.

 yeah.